universetraveller/CliAgent4Java/README.md

 ---
 # Features
 CliAgent4Java temporarily contains 2 features:
-1. RuntimeAgent: Call almost all scripts which can run on bash/terminal; it is implemented based on Java Runtime.
+1. **RuntimeAgent**: Call almost all scripts which can run on bash/terminal; it is implemented based on Java Runtime.
-2. PythonAgent: Call python function without creating new processes, only with package jep.
+2. **PythonAgent**: Call python function without creating new processes, only with package jep.

 ---
 # How to run CliAgent4Java